DataDog/terraform-provider-datadog/docs/guides/security.md

 ### Security resource examples

-This page lists examples of how to create Datadog security monitoring resources within Terraform.
+This page lists examples of how to create Datadog Security Monitoring resources within Terraform.
 This list is not exhaustive and will be updated over time to provide more examples.

 ## Security monitoring rules